phenyl-sphinx/incubator-quickstep/README.md

 [Travis]: https://travis-ci.org/apache/incubator-quickstep
 [Travis Widget]: https://travis-ci.org/apache/incubator-quickstep.svg?branch=master

+## Predicate Locking In Quickstep
+This branch includes the predicate locking project done in the Fall of 2017.
+This is primarily implemented in the Foreman process shortly before admitting queries to workers.
+For performance testing we created a script that generates example data, loads it, generates example queries, and runs them.
+This makes testing a range of tuple volumes and predicate complexity very simple.
+To run this script, go to the Predicate Lock Tests/bench folder and run runTests.sh.
+Note the script has some hard coded parameters, so you may need to edit the script and modify those (they are well annotated).

 ## What is Quickstep?
 Apache Quickstep is high-performance database engine designed to exploit the full potential of hardware that is packed in modern computing boxes (servers and laptops).
 The initial version (available now!) targets single-node in-memory environments.
 If your data spills overs the memory limit Quickstep will still work, so you don't have to obsessively worry about the in-memory part.
 Also, if your working set fits in memory then Quickstep will transparently and automatically figure that out, and cache that hot set to  deliver in-memory performance.